Tweets in Time of Conflict: A Public Dataset Tracking the Twitter Discourse on the War Between Ukraine and Russia: Data Access Modalities

 \subsection{Access}

-Our dataset can be found on Github at: \textbf{\url{https://github.com/echen102/ukraine-russia}}.
+Our dataset can be found on GitHub at: \textbf{\url{https://github.com/echen102/ukraine-russia}}.

-This dataset will continue to be collected and updated on a regular basis.
+Due to recent changes to the Twitter API, we are no longer able to update this dataset with new data as of late March 2023.
+We hope to resume our collection and regular updates in the future if subsequent API changes allow us to do so.
+Given that monthly rate limits have significantly decreased, we suggest interested parties take a random sample of tweet IDs to hydrate over the desired time frame.

 Researchers who would like to use our collected data must remain in compliance with Twitter's Terms \& Conditions,\footnote{\url{https://developer.twitter.com/en/developer-terms/agreement-and-policy}} and agree upon the terms of usage as outlined in the accompanying license.